 - Avoid scratching the core wire when stripping a cable. - The cavity formed after the conductor crimp strip of the OT or DT terminal has been crimped must wrap around the core wire completely.
 The core wire must make close contact with the OT or DT terminal. - Wrap the wire crimping area with heat shrink tubing or insulation tape.
-The heat shrink tubing is used as an example. - Use a heat gun carefully to avoid heat damage to the equipment.
+The heat shrink tubing is used as an example.
+When crimping OT/DT terminals for electrical equipment, you must use heat shrink tubings. - Use a heat gun carefully to avoid heat damage to the equipment.

-Figure A-2 Crimping an OT terminal
+Figure B-2 Crimping an OT terminal